 Just like I found my way around the border crossing issue.
-In Dobrun I spend five days at Carev Most, where I met Pedja (don’t know how to spell his name, but this is how I pronounced it and he listened) Pedja took me for ride to Kremna which is in Serbia and back to Dobrun, which is Bosnia.
+In Dobrun I spend five days at Carev Most, where I met Pedja (don’t know how to spell his name, but this is how I pronounced it, and he listened) Pedja took me for a ride to Kremna which is in Serbia and back to Dobrun, which is Bosnia.
 I noticed before that my passport is missing stamps.
 For some reason they (Bosnian border people) don’t or forget to stamp.

 Normally that bothers me, because I like a passport with a lot of stamps.
 This time was different though.
 This a missing stamp on the way back would mean I could continue my hike through the mountains.